bodrick/awesome/TOPICS.md

 *   [henrypp/memreduct](https://github.com/henrypp/memreduct) - Lightweight real-time memory management application to monitor and clean system memory on your computer.

-## monitor

-*   [henrypp/memreduct](https://github.com/henrypp/memreduct) - Lightweight real-time memory management application to monitor and clean system memory on your computer.
-*   [TechieGuy12/FileWatcher](https://github.com/TechieGuy12/FileWatcher) - A file and folder monitor that can send notifications, perform actions, or execute a command when a file or folder is changed.
-*   [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated developer-oriented status page
-*   [AnyStatus/AnyStatus](https://github.com/AnyStatus/AnyStatus) - A remote control for your CI/CD pipelines and more
-*   [winsiderss/systeminformer](https://github.com/winsiderss/systeminformer) - A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware.
-Brought to you by Winsider Seminars & Solutions, Inc. @ http://www.windows-internals.com
-*   [emoacht/Monitorian](https://github.com/emoacht/Monitorian) - A Windows desktop tool to adjust the brightness of multiple monitors with ease
-*   [LibreHardwareMonitor/LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) - Libre Hardware Monitor, home of the fork of Open Hardware Monitor

 ## bottom

 *   [ClementTsang/bottom](https://github.com/ClementTsang/bottom) - Yet another cross-platform graphical process/system monitor.